 A review of existing sample stages with active vibration control reveals various approaches to implementing such feedback systems.
-In many cases, sample position control is limited to translational DoFs.
-At NSLS-II, for instance, a system capable of 100 μm stroke has been developed for payloads up to 500g, using interferometric measurements for position feedback (Figure 2.100a).
-Similarly, at the Sirius facility, a tripod configuration based on voice coil actuators has been implemented for XYZ position control, achieving feedback bandwidths of approximately 100 Hz (Figure 2.100b).
+In many cases, sample position control is limited to translational degrees of freedom.
+At NSLS-II, for instance, a system capable of $100~\mu m$ stroke has been developed for payloads up to 500g, using interferometric measurements for position feedback (Figure 2.100a).
+Similarly, at the Sirius facility, a tripod configuration based on voice coil actuators has been implemented for XYZ position control, achieving feedback bandwidths of approximately 100~Hz (Figure 2.100b).

-(a) MLL microscope [102]
+(a) MLL microscope [106]

-(b) SAPOTI sample stage [52]
+(b) SAPOTI sample stage [54]